A Streaming Sparse Cholesky Method for Derivative-Informed Gaussian Process Surrogates Within Digital Twin Applications: Appendix A. Ordering Algorithms

 To obtain the $\mathbf{P}^d_{me-1}$, the functional observations are first placed as per the MMD ordering, followed by all the derivative observations, following the same ordering.
 In other words, each derivative measurement is ordered the same as $\mathbf{P}$, and is stacked to $\mathbf{P}^d_{me-1}$.

 $\mathcal{SN}$ are originally obtained without any derivative measurement, through the procedure described in Section \ref{sec:Sparse_GP_review}, and then they are generated to include derivative measurements in them.
-This is done by generating a new set of parents and children that corresponds to the indices of the derivative measurements, and they are added to the existing supernode, $\mathcal{SN}$, to obtain $\mathcal{SN}^d_{me-1}$. $\mathcal{SN}^d_{me-1}$ is a list of multiple supernodes that are used to build the sparse matrix.
+This is done by generating a new set of parents and children that corresponds to the indices of the derivative measurements, and they are added to the existing supernode, $\mathcal{SN}$, to obtain $\mathcal{SN}^d_{me-1}$. $\mathcal{SN}^d_{me-1}$ is a list of multiple supernodes that are used to build the sparse Cholesky factor of the precision matrix.